To find more information and useful resources visit us on

 - Advice and/or loans of specialist resources and equipment

 Children referred to the VI Team will be visited by QTVI who will assess their functional vision and the impact this has on learning, and offer initial advice and support.
-Pupils with more severe visual conditions may be placed on the active caseload of
+Pupils with more severe vision conditions may be placed on the active caseload of

 the QTVI, who will be the named contact for parents/carers, schools and settings.
 Other appropriately qualified and experienced staff may also work with the child, to offer support, which will include: